qu1ncyk/amsterdammetje-article-typst/lib.typ

   )
 }

-// Return either the Dutch or English input based on the document language.
+/// Return either the Dutch or English input based on the document language.
+/// - nl (content): The Dutch content.
+/// - en (content): The English content.
+/// -> content
 #let nl-en(nl, en) = context {
   if text.lang == "nl" { nl } else { en }
 }

-// Add an abstract to the document.
+/// Add an abstract to the document.
+/// - content (content): The text inside the abstract.
+/// -> content
 #let abstract(content) = {
   set text(font-sizes.small)
   set par(first-line-indent: (amount: 1.8em, all: true), justify: false)